LaitinenHenri/Qt-Binairo-game/README.md

 Not everything in this code is written by me.
 This was a school project where we were given this template that we had to use to build out binairo game off of.
 Basically the gameboard header andd source files have **NOT** been created by me.
 The mainwindow header and source files have been created by me which contains all the graphical user interface (GUI) stuff.
 Due to this I will only publish the mainWIndow code and a video of running the code.

 In this project we were tasked to create an gui for a binairo game.
-We had already during the course created the basic console versino that is the gmaeboard here, but now we were given this template to use although we could have used that.
-SO now our job was to create Gui the user could use to play the binairo.
-Other requirements were to give choise to either input custom starting board or to use random board, a reset button and a timer.
+We had already during the course created the basic console versino that is the gameboard here, but now we were given this template to use although we could have used that.
+So now our job was to create Gui the user could use to play the binairo.
+Other requirements were to give the user the choise to either input custom starting board or to use random board, a reset button and a timer.
 We also could desing features for extra point which I did.
 I added a graphical way to alter the gameboard size, pictures for the game pieces (simple dots), a score counter, and I also added feature where the background changes color when the user wins the game.
  From this Task I received full points 100/100

  This was the first prroject where I created a grahical user inteface in c++.
-This project taught me alot abóut creating Gui's and also about QT creators desing tools and how to implement them.
+This project taught me alot about creating Gui's and also about QT creators desing tools and how to implement them.

-´The folowing is a instruction manua I wrote for this code, where I explained how to use the code and how I planed and developed this code.
+The folowing is a instruction manual I wrote for this code, where I explained how to use the code and how I planed and developed this code.
 It is only writen in finnish:

 Henri Laitinen, 150500492 Binairo Gui tehtävän dokumentaatio